-Small content pieces around launches are okay, but the content created for launches cannot be treated as evergreen content.
+Small content pieces around launches are okay, but the content created for launches cannot be treated as evergreen content marketing.
 Once the launch is done and dusted, the customer won’t come back for that information.
 They will look for more information on the product or service features, availability, cost, and other relevant information.

 4. Write easy-to-understand and straightforward content

-Follow the basic principle of creating content — keep it simple.
+A basic evergreen content tip to follow is the basic principle of creating content — keep it simple.
 When the content is easy to understand (for a layman), grammatically correct, and properly formatted, it attracts the reader’s attention and holds it.
 Now, every time the reader needs information, they will visit your page.

 5. Build a reputation for creating dependable, credible content

-Back your evergreen content with proper research.
+Back your evergreen content strategy with proper research.
 Cross-check and double-check all facts from multiple sources before publishing the content.
 It will make a good pool of content that customers will rely on for all information requirements (for presentations, discussions, research papers, etc.)

 - Promote it regularly: Don’t just create relevant content and let it stay in one corner of your page or website.
 Keep promoting the evergreen content at regular intervals so that existing and new audiences become aware and fully benefit from the content.